 - epigastric burning

 The role of investigations and testing in functional dyspepsia is often misunderstood.
 Current technology cannot confirm dysmotility and there is no definitive diagnostic test for FD.
-All conventional testing produces normal results; however, a normal result on x-ray or endoscopy does not mean there is nothing wrong with the patient.
+All conventional testing produces normal results; however, a normal result on X-ray or gastroscopy does not mean there is nothing wrong with the patient.
 This testing shortfall can lead to anger or frustration for the patient, who continues to experience very real symptoms.

 Dietary and Lifestyle Modifications